A357i/loopspace/README.md

 # loopspace

-# A collection of Data Structures & Algorithms problem my problem-solving challenge!
+# A collection of Data Structures & Algorithms problems & solving!
 ----